-From 2009 to 2014, she collaborated with the Zbigniew Raszewski Theatre Institute in Warsaw, creating an auteur concept of chorus theatre THE CHORUS OF WOMEN – a modern tragic chorus, writing librettos and directing the company’s subsequent performances.
-Her work was accompanied by the idea of „recovering/creating a woman’s voice” as the form the most repressed out of the western stage – and of using that gesture to regain the chorus for theatre.
+In 2009 with collaboration the Theatre Institute in Warsaw she founded CHÓR KOBIET, THE CHORUS OF WOMEN – a modern tragic chorus, writing librettos and directing the company’s subsequent performances.
+Her work was accompanied by the idea of „recovering/creating a woman’s voice” as the form the most repressed out of the western stage – and of using that gesture to regain women and the chorus for theatre.
 Experimental, laboratory work led her to the creation of a formula for the new chorus theatre – an aesthetic, formal and ideological concept of theatre which merges original power of collective voice, fundamental for the western scene with contemporary criticism of language as a tool of power.

-Górnicka’s performances THIS IS THE CHORUS SPEAKING, MAGNIFICAT, REQUIEMACHINE, M(OTHER) COURAGE, HYMN TO LOVE, were invited and presented worldwide during more than sixty theatre and directing festivals in the Czech Republic, France, Germany, Japan, Ukraine, Switzerland, India, Belgium, Ireland, Bosnia and Herzegovina, the Netherlands, Switzerland, England, Italy, Greece, Spain and other countries.
+Górnicka’s performances THIS IS THE CHORUS SPEAKING, MAGNIFICAT, REQUIEMACHINE, M(OTHER) COURAGE, HYMN TO LOVE, were invited and presented worldwide during more than sixty theatre and directing festivals in Greece, France, Germany, Japan, Ukraine, Switzerland, India, Belgium, the Czech Republic, Ireland, Austria, Bosnia and Herzegovina, the Netherlands, Switzerland, England, Italy, Russia, Chile, Spain and other countries.

 In 2019, Marta Górnicka won the “POLITYKA’S Passport” award for the contemporary concept of the ancient chorus as a vehicle of artistic and social change.